 The Chicago Palestine Film Festival (CPFF) is an independent, not-for-profit 501 c3 status organization, nonsectarian project based in Chicago that exhibits and promotes films by Palestinian directors and films about Palestine.
 CPFF is dedicated to presenting a film festival that is open, critical, and reflective of the culture, experience and vision of the filmmakers.

-Our fifteen year old organization started as a simple project among a small group of students, community activists, and professionals who recognized the failure of the mass media and mainstream entertainment to contribute to an honest, positive image of Palestinians and their place in history and the world.
+Our seventeen year old organization started as a simple project among a small group of students, community activists, and professionals who recognized the failure of the mass media and mainstream entertainment to contribute to an honest, positive image of Palestinians and their place in history and the world.
 At the beginning of the second intifada and in the largest city of the Palestinian diaspora, we found ourselves in the right place at the right time to develop a successful program of education, entertainment, and cultural advocacy that is connected to filmmakers and our local community.

 The CPFF committee was formed in mid-2001 with the original intent of having a small film festival at the University of Illinois-Chicago (UIC) campus.
 The simple purpose of the film festival was to introduce to Chicago the history and many varied voices of the Palestinian people and their nation, Palestine.
 It was agreed by committee that the festival would be free and open to the public, and a grassroots donation campaign was undertaken by the committee.